ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 When receiving an Authorization Request from a Client that was previously authorized, and for which the AS still owns a valid non-expired access token, the AS MAY reply with that token.
 Note that it is up to application profiles of ACE to make sure that re-posting the same token does not cause re-use of keying material between nodes (for example, that is done with the use of random nonces in {{I-D.ietf-ace-oscore-profile}}).

-## Token Post {#token-post}
+## Token Transferring {#token-post}

-The Client sends a CoAP POST request including the access token to the KDC, as specified in {{Section 5.8.1 of I-D.ietf-ace-oauth-authz}}.
+The Client sends a Token Transfer Request to the KDC, i.e., a CoAP POST request including the access token and targeting the authz-info endpoint, as specified in {{Section 5.8.1 of I-D.ietf-ace-oauth-authz}}.

-This request differs from the one defined in {{I-D.ietf-ace-oauth-authz}}, because it allows to transport additional encoding information about the public keys in the group, used for source authentication, as well as any other group parameters.
+This request differs from the one defined in {{I-D.ietf-ace-oauth-authz}}, since it allows to transport additional information about the public keys used in the group to ensure source authentication, as well as possible additional group parameters.

-The joining node MAY ask for this information from the KDC in the same message it uses to POST the token to the RS.
-In such a case, the message MUST have Content-Format set to application/ace+cbor defined in {{Section 8.16 of I-D.ietf-ace-oauth-authz}}.
+The joining node MAY ask for this information from the KDC through the same Token Transfer Request.
+In this case, the message MUST have Content-Format set to application/ace+cbor defined in {{Section 8.16 of I-D.ietf-ace-oauth-authz}}.
 The message payload MUST be formatted as a CBOR map, which MUST include the access token.
 The CBOR map MAY additionally include the following parameter, which, if included, MUST have the corresponding values:

 * 'sign_info' defined in {{sign-info}}, specifying the CBOR simple value 'null' (0xf6) to require information about the signature algorithm, signature algorithm parameters, signature key parameters and on the exact encoding of public keys used in the groups that the client has been authorized to join.

 Alternatively, the joining node may retrieve this information by other means.

 After successful verification, the Client is authorized to receive the group keying material from the KDC and join the group.

-The KDC replies to the Client with a 2.01 (Created) response, using Content-Format "application/ace+cbor".
+Hence, the KDC replies to the Client with a Token Transfer Response, i.e., a  CoAP 2.01 (Created) response.

-The payload of the 2.01 response is a CBOR map.
+The Token Transfer Response MUST have Content-Format "application/ace+cbor", and its payload is a CBOR map.
+Note that this deviates from what is defined in the ACE framework, where the response from the authz-info endpoint is defined as conveying no payload (see {{Section 5.10.1 of I-D.ietf-ace-oauth-authz}}).

 If the access token contains a role that requires the Client to send its own public key to the KDC when joining the group, the CBOR map MUST include the parameter 'kdcchallenge' defined in {{kdcchallenge}}, specifying a dedicated challenge N_S generated by the KDC.
 The Client uses this challenge to prove possession of its own private key (see the 'client_cred_verify' parameter in {{key-distr}}).
-Note that the payload format of the response deviates from the one defined in the ACE framework (see {{Section 5.10.1 of I-D.ietf-ace-oauth-authz}}), which has no payload.

 The KDC MUST store the 'kdcchallenge' value associated to the Client at least until it receives a join request from it (see {{ssec-key-distribution-exchange}}), to be able to verify that the Client possesses its own private key.
 The same challenge MAY be reused several times by the Client, to generate a new proof of possession, e.g., in case of update of the public key, or to join a different group with a different signing key, so it is RECOMMENDED that the KDC keeps storing the 'kdcchallenge' after the first join is processed as well.
 If the KDC has already discarded the 'kdcchallenge', that will trigger an error response with a newly generated 'kdcchallenge' that the Client can use to restart the join process, as specified in {{ssec-key-distribution-exchange}}.

-If ’sign_info’ is included in the request, the KDC MAY include the ’sign_info’ parameter defined in {{sign-info}}.
+If 'sign_info' is included in the request, the KDC MAY include the 'sign_info' parameter defined in {{sign-info}}.
 Note that the field 'id' takes the value of the group name for which the 'sign_info_entry' applies to.

-Note that the CBOR map specified as payload of the 2.01 (Created) response may include further parameters, e.g. according to the signalled transport profile of ACE.
+Note that the CBOR map specified as payload of the 2.01 (Created) response may include further parameters, e.g., according to the signalled transport profile of ACE.
 Application profiles MAY define the additional parameters to use within this exchange (OPT2).

 Application profiles of this specification MAY define alternative specific negotiations of parameter values for the signature algorithm and signature keys, if 'sign_info' is not used (OPT1).

+Note that the used transport profiles of ACE can allow to transfer the access token to the KDC by different means than the Token Transfer Request.
+An example is the DTLS transport profile of ACE (see {{Section 3.3.2 of I-D.ietf-ace-dtls-authorize}}).

 ### 'sign_info' Parameter {#sign-info}

-The 'sign_info' parameter is an OPTIONAL parameter of the Token Post request message and the corresponding response message defined in {{Section 5.10.1. of I-D.ietf-ace-oauth-authz}}.
-This parameter allows to request for and to provide information about the signature algorithm and the public keys to be used between the Client and the RS.
-Its exact content is application specific.
+The 'sign_info' parameter is an OPTIONAL parameter of the request and response messages exchanged between the Client and the authz-info endpoint at the RS, as defined in {{Section 5.10.1. of I-D.ietf-ace-oauth-authz}}.

+This parameter allows to ask for and to provide information about the signature algorithm and the public keys to be used between the Client and the RS.
+Its exact semantics and content are application specific.

-In this specification and in application profiles building on it, this parameter is used to ask and retrieve from the KDC information about the signature algorithm and related parameters used in the group.
+In this specification and in application profiles building on it, this parameter is used to ask for and provide information about the signature algorithm and related parameters used in the groups indicated by the transferred acces token, as per its 'scope' claim (see {{ssec-authorization-response}}).

-When used in the Token Post request sent to the KDC (see {{token-post}}), the 'sign_info' parameter specifies the CBOR simple value 'null' (0xf6), to request information and parameters about the signature algorithm and the public keys used in the groups that the client has been authorized to join.
+When used in the Token Transfer Request sent to the KDC (see {{token-post}}), the 'sign_info' parameter specifies the CBOR simple value 'null' (0xf6), to request information and parameters about the signature algorithm and the public keys used in the groups that the Client has been authorized to join - or to have a more restricted interaction as per its granted roles (e.g., the Client is an external signature verifier).

-When used in the following 2.01 (Created) response from the KDC (see {{token-post}}), the 'sign_info' parameter is a CBOR array of one or more elements.
-The number of elements is at most the number of groups that the client has been authorized to join.
-Each element contains information about signing parameters and keys for one or more group or topic, and is formatted as follows.
+When used in the following Token Transfer Response from the KDC (see {{token-post}}), the 'sign_info' parameter is a CBOR array of one or more elements.
+The number of elements is at most the number of groups that the client has been authorized to join - or to have a more restricted inteaction (see above).
+Each element contains information about signing parameters and keys for one or more groups, and is formatted as follows.

 * The first element 'id' is a group name or an array of group names, associated to groups for which the next four elements apply.
 In the following, each specified group name is referred to as 'gname'.